Posted 02.12.2019 by Josh Krakauer

 Twitter is rolling out their own policy and authorization process for political advertising.
 According to their FAQ, they will be creating a similar policy for issue advertising, too.
 Expect more updates through 2019.

-If you don’t find the answer you need in the Help Center, here’s a direct link to Messenger chat with a Facebook rep. You will need access to your Facebook Page and Ad Account to facilitate a chat.
+If you don’t find the answer you need in the Help Center, here’s a direct link to Messenger chat with a Facebook rep. Please note: As of April 2019, several users reported chat being unavailable.
+You will need access to your Facebook Page and Ad Account to facilitate a chat.
 They are not guaranteed to provide a solution, but it may get you to an official answer on why an ad was disapproved.

 When activating an ad account and boosting posts, Facebook may ask if you are using Facebook advertising for business purposes.
 In most instances, including yours, the answer is yes.

 Leave us a comment below if you ran into a problem others might have too.
 This post was last updated in April 2019.

 What is vertical video?
 It might just be the perfect tactic for building relationships with your audience while driving ROI.

 Imitation may be the sincerest form of flattery,” and while every marketer wants their ads to be unique and stand out, that doesn’t mean you can’t find a spark of inspiration in the work of others.